Unsupervised Learning of Local Discriminative Representation for Medical Images: Experiments and Discussion

 The backbone is a U-net consisted with a VGG-liked encoder and a decoder.
 The encoder is a tiny version of VGG-16 without fully connection layers (FCs), whose channel number is quarter of VGG-16.
 The decoder is composed with 4 convolution blocks, each of which is made up of two convolution layers.
 The final features of decoder will be concatenated with the features generated by the first convolution block of encoder for the further processing of the clustering branch and the embedding branch.
-Embedding branch is formed of 2 convolution layers with 32 channels and a $l_2$ normalization layer to project each pixel into a 32-D hypersphere.
+Embedding branch is formed of 2 convolution layers with 32 channels and a $l_2$ normalization layer to project each pixel onto a 32-D hypersphere.
 Clustering branch is consisted with 2 convolution layers with 8 channels followed by a $l_1$ normalization layer.

 To minimize the KL divergence between the pseudo segmentation distribution and the references distribution, a discriminator is created.
-The discriminator is a simple classifier with 7 convolution layers and 2 FCs to make classification.
+The discriminator is a simple classifier with 7 convolution layers and 2 FCs.
 The channel numbers of convolution layers are 16, 32, 32, 32, 32, 64, 64 and the first 5 layers are followed by a max-pooling layer to halve the image size.
 FCs' channels are 32 and 1, and the final FC is followed by a Sigmoid layer.

 \textbf{Patch discrimination to initialize the network:} It is hard to simultaneously train the clustering branch and the embedding branch from scratch.
 Thus, we firstly jointly pre-train the backbone and the embedding branch by patch discrimination, which is an improvement of instance discrimination \cite{ye2019unsupervised}.
-The main idea is that the embedding branch should project similar patches (patches under various augmentations) into close positions on the hypersphere.
+The main idea is that the embedding branch should project similar patches (patches under various augmentations) onto close positions on the hypersphere.
 The embedding features $v_{i}$ will be firstly processed by an adaptive average pooling layer (APP) to generate spatial features, each of which represents feature of corresponding patches of image $x_{i}$.
-We denote $s_{i}(j)$ as the embedding vector for $x_{i}(j)$ ($j$-th patch of $x_{i}$), where $||s_{i}(j)||_{2}=1$ by setting a $l_2$ normalization. $\hat{s}_{i}(j)$ is denoted as the embedding vector of corresponding augmentation patch $\hat{x}_{i}(j)$.
+We denote $s_{i}(j)$ as the embedding vector for $x_{i}(j)$ ($j$-th patch of $x_{i}$), where $||s_{i}(j)||_{2}=1$ by applying a $l_2$ normalization. $\hat{s}_{i}(j)$ denotes the embedding vector of corresponding augmentation patch $\hat{x}_{i}(j)$.
 The probability of region $\hat{x}_{i}(j)$ being recognized as region ${x}_{i}(j)$ can be defined as followed: